metavee/python-novice-climate/_episodes/01-numpy.md

 {: .python}

 ~~~
-(60, 40)
+(112, 3)
 ~~~
 {: .output}

-This tells us that `data` has 60 rows and 40 columns.
-When we created the variable `data` to store our arthritis data, we didn't just create the array, we also created information about the array, called [members]({{ site.github.url }}/reference/#member) or attributes.
+This tells us that `data` has 112 rows and 3 columns.
+When we created the variable `data` to store our climate data, we didn't just create the array, we also created information about the array, called [members]({{ site.github.url }}/reference/#member) or attributes.
 This extra information describes `data` in the same way an adjective describes a noun.